MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_cross_domain.md

 The current alternative to the Web Install API implies the user needs to rely on search engines, app stores, proprietary protocols, proprietary "smart" banners, UA prompts, hidden UX and other means that take the user out of their navigating context.
 They also represent additional steps towards the acquisition of the app.

 Inherently, these alternative user flows to "install" an app rely on multi-step processes that at best require a couple of clicks to navigate to an origin and install it, and at worst involve the user searching on browser menus for a way to add the app to their device.
-The Web platform is not capable of providing a seamless, consistent experience that allows users to discover and acquire applications in a frictionless manner.
+The web platform is not capable of providing a seamless, consistent experience that allows users to discover and acquire applications in a frictionless manner.
 Every additional step in the acquisition funnel for web apps comes with an additional drop off rate as well.

 Moreover, the **Web Install API feature is beneficial for app discovery**: it allows developers to create their own acquisition mechanism and tailor it to benefit users that:
 * might not know that a web app exists for the current origin.